metadoc/metadoc.js/README.md

 Aliases: `triggers`, `trigger`, `event`

+### hidden

+Indicates the section should be included in the documentation but hidden from view.
+This differs from the @ignore tag, which prevents the documentation from being generated at all.

 ### ignore

 Indicates a section should be ignored from the documentation (i.e. prevents generation of a segment of code documentation).